-Drip irrigation represent the greenest way to water your plants, as a lot of water is not wasted in the process.
-There are many benefits other than being able to consume water responsibly.
+Drip irrigation represents the greenest way to water your plants as water is not wasted in the process.
+There are many benefits other than consuming water responsibly.
 Drip irrigation systems are much better than drip trays.
 Let’s take a look at the main difference between the two systems of watering your plants.

 Only Plants are Watered, Not Weeds

 A drip irrigation system is designed so that only the roots of the plants receive the much-needed water.
-Weeds cannot thrive easily without water, a drip irrigation system cleverly leave the soil between plants drier, so that other, unwanted plants cannot grow in your container garden.
+Weeds cannot thrive easily without water.
+A drip irrigation system conveniently leaves the soil between plants drier.
+This way unwanted plants cannot grow in your container garden.

-Drip trays on the other hand, simply create the best environment for weeds to grow.
-This means you will have to invest more time and effort into plucking them regularly, and they will surely affect some aspect of your garden.
+Drip trays on the other hand create the best environment for weeds to grow.
+This means you will have to invest more time and effort into weeding them out regularly.
+Weeds will surely affect some aspect of your garden.

 Not One Drop of Water is Wasted